jakopicek/CypressFramework/README.md

 5. Enter: npx cypress open

 Troubleshooting:
-In case of error "No version of Cypress is installed in ..." go to folder CypressFramework\node_modules.bin and run: cypress install
+In case of error "No version of Cypress is installed in ..." in Command Prompt go to folder CypressFramework\node_modules.bin and run: cypress install
+Return to CypressFramework folder.
+Enter: cd.. cd..
 Enter: npx cypress open